hadiwira/Thick-vs-thin-IOSTMW/README.md

 Code to reproduce figures in the paper (soon to be submitted...)

-Due to the large size, `argo_study_area_dec_jan.nc` is not available in GitHub and can only be downloaded from Zenodo.
+Due to its large size, `argo_study_area_dec_jan.nc` is not available on GitHub and can only be downloaded from Zenodo.

 Simply run `Adiwira and Suga (2024).ipynb` to reproduce all the figures.